 In many cases, this blue screen of death error is caused by faulty video card driver.
 There are two ways for you to get the right driver for your video card: manually or automatically.

-Manual driver update – You can update your video driver manually by going to the manufacturer’s website for your video card, and searching for the most recent correct driver.
-Be sure to choose only drivers that are compatible with your variant of Windows 10.
-Note that if you’re a laptop user, you should go to the laptop manufacturer for the correct video driver always, otherwise, you risk losing the customized feature that comes with your video card.
+Manual driver update – You can update your graphics drivers manually by going to the manufacturer’s website for your graphics card, and searching for the most recent correct driver.
+Be sure to choose only drivers that are compatible with your Windows version.

-1) On your keyboard, press the Windows key and R at the same time, then type msconfig and press Enter.
+- On your keyboard, press the Windows logo key and R at the same time to open the Run Dialog.
+Type msconfig and press Enter to open the System Configuration window.

-2) Click Services, tick the box before Hide all Microsoft services and tap Disable all.
+- Navigate to the Services tab, check Hide all Microsoft services and then click Disable all.

-4) On the Startup tab in Task Manager, select the items you can see and click Disable.
+- On the Startup tab in Task Manager, for each startup item, select the item and then click Disabled.

 As mentioned, one of the possible causes for this problem is faulty hardware, such as corrupted memory card.
 Luckily, you can easily get it checked out with the built-in diagnostic tool.
 Here is how:

-1) On your keyboard, press the Windows logo key and R at the same time to invoke a Run command.
+- On your keyboard, press the Windows logo key and R at the same time to invoke the Run dialog.
 Type mdsched.exe and press Enter.

 If you don’t see any error, your memory card is not causing any issues.